Voice Commands for AI Coding

 AICHE's global hotkey works with any tool that has a text input field.
 Here's how it integrates with common AI coding tools:

-Click into Claude's message field, press your hotkey, describe the architecture, the bug, or the feature you need.
+Click into Claude Code's input, press your hotkey, describe the architecture, the bug, or the feature you need.
 Claude's strength is understanding complex multi-step requirements, so detailed voice prompts play to its advantage.
 Speak for 30-60 seconds with full context and Claude produces comprehensive solutions.
+With Voice Code mode on Pro, the prompt ships on its own when you stop talking.
+More on AICHE + Claude Code.

 Cursor

-Cursor's inline chat and command palette both accept voice input through AICHE.
+Cursor's inline chat and agent panel both accept voice input through AICHE.
 Open the chat panel (Ctrl+L), press your hotkey, and describe the code change you want.
 Cursor sees your codebase, and your voice prompt gives it the intent - the combination produces targeted edits across multiple files.
+More on AICHE + Cursor.

 Click into the message field, press your hotkey, speak.
-ChatGPT handles well-structured prompts best, so voice dictation's natural sentence structure works in its favor.
+These handle well-structured prompts best, so voice dictation's natural sentence structure works in their favor.
 For code generation, include the language, framework, and any constraints in your spoken prompt.
+More on AICHE + ChatGPT.

 GitHub Copilot Chat